-‘Dragon’-like Dinosaurs Existed in Australia, New Discovery Shows
+‘Dragon’‑like Dinosaurs Existed in Australia, New Discovery Shows

 “It’s the closest thing we have to a real-life dragon,” said Timothy Richards, a paleontologist at the University of Queensland, and lead author of the study that details the new discovery.
-Richards published details of this wondrous discovery in the Journal of Vertebrate Paleontology this week.
+Richards and his team published details of this wondrous discovery in the Journal of Vertebrate Paleontology this week.

 It belongs to a group of pterosaurs known as anhanguerians.
 But what distinguishes it from other anhanguerians is the bony crest on its jaw.
-They were “a successful and diverse group of reptiles — the very first back-boned animals to take a stab at powered flight.”
+They were “a successful and diverse group of reptiles — the very first back-boned animals to take a stab at powered flight,” Richards notes.

 According to the statement, the species was identified by a piece of its fossilized lower jaw.
 Scientists found the piece at a digging site in North West Queensland, Australia.
 They date this species to nearly 110 million years ago in the Cretaceous period.